expressjs/expressjs.com/guide/routing.md

 <h2 id="response-methods">Response methods</h2>

-The methods on the response object (`res`) in the following table can send a response to the client and terminate the request response cycle.
-If none of them is called from a route handler, the client request will be left hanging.
+The methods on the response object (`res`) in the following table can send a response to the client, and terminate the request-response cycle.
+If none of these methods are called from a route handler, the client request will be left hanging.

 | Method               | Description
 |----------------------|--------------------------------------